ninoseki/uv-dynamic-versioning/README.md

 This project offers two plugins:

 - Version source plugin: is for setting a version based on VCS.
-- Metadata hook plugin: is for setting dependencies and optional-dependencies dynamically based on on VCS.
+- Metadata hook plugin: is for setting dependencies and optional-dependencies dynamically based on VCS version.
 This plugin is useful for monorepo.

 See [Version Source](docs/version_source.md) and [Metadata Hook](docs/metadata_hook.md) for more details.